MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations.md

 The *workspace transformation data collection rule (DCR)* is a special [DCR](./data-collection-rule-overview.md) that's applied directly to a Log Analytics workspace.
 The purpose of this DCR is to perform [transformations](./data-collection-transformations.md) on data that does not yet use a DCR for its data collection, and thus has no means to define a transformation.

-There can be only one workspace DCR for each workspace, but it can include transformations for any number of tables.
+There can be only one workspace DCR for each workspace, but it can include transformations for any number of supported tables.
 These transformations are applied to any data sent to these tables unless that data came from another DCR.

 :::image type="content" source="media/data-collection-transformations/workspace-transformation-dcr.png" lightbox="media/data-collection-transformations/workspace-transformation-dcr.png" alt-text="Diagram that shows operation of the workspace transformation DCR." border="false":::